kopia/kopia/site/content/docs/Repositories/_index.md

 $ kopia repository create gcs --bucket kopia-test-123
 ```

-There are also various other options (such as object locking and [actions](../docs/advanced/actions/)) you can change or enable -- see the [help docs](../reference/command-line/common/repository-create-gcs/) for more information.
+There are also various other options (such as [actions](../advanced/actions/)) you can change or enable -- see the [help docs](../reference/command-line/common/repository-create-gcs/) for more information.

 You will be asked to enter the repository password that you want.
-Remember, this [password is used to encrypt your data](../docs/faqs/#how-do-i-enable-encryption), so make sure it is a secure password!
+Remember, this [password is used to encrypt your data](../faqs/#how-do-i-enable-encryption), so make sure it is a secure password!

 ***Method #2: Creating a Service Account and Using the JSON Key File

 1. Create a storage bucket in [Google Cloud Console](https://console.cloud.google.com/storage/)
 2. Create a Google Cloud Service Account that allows you to access your storage bucket.
-Directions are available on [Google Cloud's website](https://cloud.google.com/docs/authentication/getting-started#create-service-account-console).
+Directions are available on [Google Cloud's website](https://cloud.google.com/authentication/getting-started#create-service-account-console).
 Make sure to download the JSON key file for your service account and keep it safe.

 After these preparations, we can create a Kopia `repository` (assuming bucket named `kopia-test-123`) using the [`kopia repository create gcs` command](../reference/command-line/common/repository-connect-gcs/):